wger-project/wger/docs/tips_and_tricks.rst

   python generator.py nutrition-diary 10

 .. note::
-   All generated users have their username as password.
+   All generated users have their username as a password.

 .. note::
    While it is possible to generate hundreds of users, gyms are more restricted and